Strandgaard96/JT-VAE-tmcinvdes/README.md

 This repo is a fork of the repo : ["Python 3 Version of Fast Junction Tree Variational Autoencoder for Molecular Graph Generation (ICML 2018)"](https://github.com/Bibyutatsu/FastJTNNpy3)

-Some functionality has been reworked / fixed compared to the original repo.
-I implemented a working fast_molopt where the property JTpropVAE is changed to work with the fast_jtnn functionality.

 ## Requirements

 The version of RDKit is very important.
 For newer versions of RDKit the model does not work!